rouaamohd/Teacher-Booking-Website/README.md

-# Project Title: TeacherBooking 📚
+TeacherBooking 📚

 **TeacherBooking** is a dynamic web application designed to streamline the process of finding and booking appointments with educational professionals across a variety of subjects.
-This platform caters to students seeking to enhance their knowledge base outside of the traditional classroom setting.

 ## Features 🌟